-Word Objectives Overview
+80 – 100 Word Objectives Overview

-This study utilized land cover data from Denver, Colorado and surrounding areas to identify existing infrastructure and possible pollution sources in the Denver Water collection system, which contains the South Platte, Blue, William Fork and Fraser Rivers.
-A map identifying the optimal areas in which to place water quality sampling sites was also created to enable the reduction of the number of sampling sites, and reduce operating costs.
+This study utilized land cover data from Denver, Colorado, and surrounding areas to identify existing infrastructure and possible pollution sources in the Denver Water collection system, which contains the South Platte, Blue, William Fork and Fraser Rivers.
+A map identifying the optimal areas in which to place water quality sampling sites was also created to enable the reduction of the number of sampling sites, reducing operating costs.

 Abstract

 The state of Colorado is rich in its water resources due to its location in the southwestern and mountainous region of the United States.
 The Colorado watershed mainly originates from snow runoff that eventually feeds rivers, streams, reservoirs, and lakes.
 The city of Denver, Colorado and surrounding suburbs receives water provided by watersheds that feed into the Denver Water system, which supply high-quality water to more than 1 million people (Denver Water, 2014).
-After major events such as wildfires on Buffalo Creek, Black Forest, and Waldo Canyon, as well as the Front Range and Eastern Colorado floods, the re-evaluation of the water sampling sites and identification of possible source contaminants in the water has been essential.
+After major events such as wildfires on Buffalo Creek, Black Forest, and Waldo Canyon, as well as the Front Range and Eastern Colorado floods, the re-evaluation of the water sampling sites and identification of possible source contaminants in the water is essential.
 The existing infrastructure of the system and potential pollution sources were contributing factors for the onset of this project.
 NASA Earth observation data from Landsat 7 ETM+ and Landsat 8 OLI/TIRS were used to provide land cover classifications.
 The data were extracted using the National Land-Cover Dataset, which is comprised of images taken from the Landsat Satellite.
 Partnered with Denver Water, the collection system was analyzed to determine future locations for water quality sampling sites.
 These decisions were mapped onto both a Water Sampling Suitability map, which identified optimal locations for water quality sampling sites, and a Land Cover Classification Map, which identified the current infrastructure and potential contaminant sources.
 Identifying these location sites will improve the efficiency of watershed monitoring for Denver Water.
 This in turn will allow for high-quality water to be distributed to the population of the Denver Water System.

 Community Concerns